Losant/losant-rest-python/README.rst

 * event (`Event <docs/event.rst>`_)

-  Resource wrapper for actions that are preformed on a single Event.
+  Resource wrapper for actions that are performed on a single Event.

 * events (`Events <docs/events.rst>`_)